Creative Team

 Executive Producer

-Maytha is a journalist, poet, community organizer, and scholar whose work bridges the worlds of media engagement, justice advocacy, academic research, and artistic expression.
-She produces and writes for the award-winning Hulu series RAMY (as a Co-Executive Producer), is a Pop Culture Collaborative Pluralist Visionaries Fellow, TED resident, a Harvard Religion and Public Life Art and Pop Culture Fellow from 2021-2024, and currently a lecturer for Stanford University Center for Comparative Studies in Race and Ethnicity.
-As a journalist, Maytha worked as an on-air guest host for Al Jazeera English, also field reporting for such outlets as CNN, Huffington Post, Mic, and The Baffler, and opinion pieces for the Boston Review and LA Review of Books.
-She also co-edited a collection of stories from the 2011 Arab Uprisings Demanding Dignity: Young Voices from the Front Lines of the Arab Revolutions," wrote the report "Haqq and Hollywood: Illuminating 100 Years of Muslim Tropes and Traps and How to Transform Them," and numerous academic articles and book chapters.
-In 2017 she received her Ph.D. in American Studies & Ethnicity from USC, an M.A. in Anthropology from Columbia University, and a B.A. in Political Science and Arabic & Islamic Studies from UCLA.
+Maytha is a journalist, poet, community organizer, and scholar whose work bridges media, justice advocacy, research, and artistic expression.
+She's a Co-Executive Producer on Hulu's award-winning Ramy, a Pop Culture Collaborative Pluralist Visionaries Fellow, TED Resident, and Harvard Religion and Public Life Art and Pop Culture Fellow (2021–2024), and lectures at Stanford University's Center for Comparative Studies in Race and Ethnicity.
+As a journalist, she has hosted on Al Jazeera English, reported for CNN, Huffington Post, Mic, and The Baffler, and written for Boston Review and LA Review of Books.
+She earned her Ph.D. in American Studies & Ethnicity from USC, an M.A. in Anthropology from Columbia, and a B.A. in Political Science and Arabic & Islamic Studies from UCLA.

 Executive Producer

 Zaheer is an educator and oral historian with over a decade of experience directing nationally recognized public history and cultural heritage initiatives.
-He has been a Senior Fellow of the Pillars Fund Muslim Narrative Change Cohort and a recipient of the Open Society Foundation’s Soros Equality Fellowship for his work on leveraging the power of storytelling and listening for social change.
-As the oral historian at the Brooklyn Historical Society (BHS) (now the Center for Brooklyn History), he directed the Muslims in Brooklyn documentary history and arts initiative and co-produced and co-hosted FLATBUSH + MAIN, an award-winning monthly podcast that explored Brooklyn’s past and present through scholarly discussions, historical archives, and oral histories.
-His work on Muslim histories in the United States has been featured in both print and broadcast media, including four documentaries: CNN’s WITNESSED: THE ASSASSINATION OF MALCOLM X (2015), and Netflix’s WHO KILLED MALCOLM X?
-(2020), BLOOD BROTHERS: MALCOLM X & MUHAMMAD ALI (2021), and season 2 of HIGH ON THE HOG (2023).
+He has been a Senior Fellow of the Pillars Fund Muslim Narrative Change Cohort and a recipient of the Open Society Foundation's Soros Equality Fellowship.
+As the oral historian at the Brooklyn Historical Society, he directed the Muslims in Brooklyn documentary history and arts initiative and co-produced FLATBUSH + MAIN, an award-winning monthly podcast.
+His work has been featured in four documentaries including Netflix's WHO KILLED MALCOLM X?
+(2020) and HIGH ON THE HOG season 2 (2023).

 Mafaz is a writer, researcher, and educator specializing in religion with a focus on Islam and modern thought.
 She is passionate about education, both in the classroom and on public media platforms.
 She holds a Master of Theological Study degree in Islamic Studies, a Master of Fine Arts degree in Creative Writing, and a Bachelor of Journalism degree.
 She is currently completing a PhD in Religion with a secondary in African and African American Studies at Harvard University.